toss/slash/packages/react/error-boundary/src/ErrorBoundary.en.md

 # ErrorBoundary

-Declaratively, the component used to manage errors.
+A component which is useful to manage an error declaratively.
-`ErrorBoundary` component catches errors in the render/useEffect and renders the given component with `renderFallback`
+It catches the error occurred on render or in `useEffect` callback and then renders `renderFallback`.

 ```typescript
 <ErrorBoundary